-The startup of mail-order pharmacies is on the rise and mail-order pharmacies are becoming a lucrative business model.
-This market segment of specialty pharmacies is undergoing rapid growth and equally rapid change.
-Independent mail-order pharmacies are now thriving by specializing in a specific niche or disease.
-Examples include cystic fibrosis, hospice, nuclear, COPD and respiratory medications, plus oncology and cancer medications.
-The large mail-order pharmacies can no longer dominate the mail-order pharmacy marketplace.
+The startup of mail order pharmacies is on the rise and the opening up of a mail-order pharmacy is becoming an extremely lucrative business model and investment.
+This specific market segment of the specialty pharmacy “arena” is undergoing rapid growth, rapid expansion, and equally rapid change.
+Independent mail-order pharmacies are now thriving by specializing in a specific niche or focusing on a particular disease.
+This means that the the large mail-order pharmacy operations can no longer dominate the marketplace.

-The major mail order pharmacies are associated with many insurance providers and large retail chains such as Walgreens, Humana, Aetna and Caremark.
-The three largest are Express Scripts, OptumRx (UnitedHealthcare) and CVS Health.
-Historically the majority of specialty pharmacies have contracts with Pharmacy Benefit Managers (PBM), but the number of independent mail order pharmacies specializing in specific niches or diseases is increasing at a rapid pace and independent mail-order pharmacies are exponentially increasing in both volume and market share.
+The major mail-order pharmacies are associated with various large insurance providers and large retail chains such as Walgreens, Humana, Aetna and Caremark.
+The three largest are Express Scripts (Cigna), OptumRx (UnitedHealthcare) and CVS Health (CVS Caremark).
+Historically the majority of specialty pharmacies have contracts with Pharmacy Benefit Managers (PBM), but the number of independent mail order pharmacies specializing in specific niches or diseases is increasing at a rapid pace and thus these independent pharmacies are exponentially increasing in both volume and market share.

-To better understand the cause for this spike in the startup of independent mail-order pharmacies, one needs to take a look at the topics of both Pharmacy Benefit Managers and the repackaging of medications.
+To then better focus in on the cause for this spike in the startups of independent mail-order pharmacies across the USA, one will first need to take a quick look at the topics of both Pharmacy Benefit Managers and the repackaging of medications.